BestTimesToVisit.com Logo

 Walking

-The historic city center (Altstadt) is a UNESCO World Heritage site and is best explored on foot.
-Many major attractions, charming squares, and hidden courtyards are within easy walking distance of each other.
+The historic city center (Altstadt) of Graz is compact and best explored on foot.
+Many key attractions, like the Hauptplatz, Schlossberg, and the Murinsel, are within easy walking distance of each other.

 Taxis & Ride-Sharing

-Taxis are readily available at designated stands, can be hailed (though less common), or booked by phone/app.
-Ride-sharing services like Uber are also present but might have fewer drivers than in larger metropolises.
+Taxis are readily available throughout Graz, especially at major transport hubs like the main train station (Hauptbahnhof) and the airport.
+Ride-sharing services are also present but might have fewer options than in larger European capitals.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.